ycpcs/cs400-fall2023/assign/finalreport.md

 -   **It should be in one voice.** Although all team members will be responsible for dividing up the task of writing the report, we expect the **ENTIRE TEAM** to review and edit the report so that the writing style is consistent throughout.
 You should have someone read the document aloud to the other team members so the grammar can be more easily fixed.
 -   **It should be be professional.** Use appropriate language.
 You should explain technical terms and acronyms that are specific to your project and not common knowledge.
 Don't make it "conversational", it should not contain the word "you".
 Additionally, your document should NOT be written in first person singular.
 You may use "we", but since this is a team proposal, it should NOT contain words such as "I", "me", etc.
 -   **It should use correct spelling and grammar.** Use a spelling checker!
+- Feel free to use [ChatGPT](https://chat.openai.com] to assist in organizing and formulating your paper.
+ChatGPT won't be able to write the paper for you - you will have to provide it with the content, but you can use ChatGPT to help provide wording, correct tenses and voices, and find errors in spelling, syntax, and grammar.
 -   Remember, this document will be posted publicly on the YCP Computer Science web page.
 It will be visible to the whole world, including future prospective employers and students.

 We **strongly encourage** you to make an appointment and visit the [Writing Center in the Center for Teaching and Learning](http://www.ycp.edu/offices-and-services/center-for-teaching-and-learning/writing-center/) to get help from a writing tutor.
 Bring your document with you!